boylea/devops-talk/practicioners-devops.md

 ^ ... false positive alerts.
 If you're getting false positives because of late monitoring data, just wait longer.
 Alerts should be set up for response on human time scales, if you're needing to have a human respond, they are going to do so on the order of minutes in the fastest case.

-^ Alternatively, you may need to tune the alert to be more or less specific as appropriate; Getting rid of the alert altogether - you may want to consider what other signals you could use to alert on the the thing, the actual impact.
-Sometimes you just need to straight up delete the alert.
+^ Alternatively, you may need to tune the alert to be more or less specific as appropriate;

+^ you may want to consider what other signals you could use to alert on the the thing, the actual impact.

+^ Sometimes you just need to straight up delete the alert.
 It is not worth the cost of alert fatigue, when all your alerts then become less effective.

 ^ Every week we count the number of pages and how many were actionable. we review all the off hours pages for the week